+How could we live without them?
 The pressure points with pants will not vary.
 A crotch can be lowered, or a thigh can be tapered, but the vertical measurements will always be matched from the anchor.
-Measure the vertical points of movement from your waist or upper hip; (anchor point being waistband) to the vertical thigh, back hip, and upper leg.
+Measure the vertical points of movement from your waist or upper hip; (anchor point / waistband) to the vertical thigh, back hip, and upper leg.
 The curve of the rise is key...and you can easily change the curve from short to long.
 When you find those pants that you can't stop wearing, turn them inside out and check the curve of the rise.
 Then try them on the dress form and you'll see how every pair of pants from now on, will feel fabulous!
 Too simple.

 The creativity and detail in Valerie's work is truly an inspiration; whether you are creating for Project Runway, or creating for Project YOU!

 Thank you, Valerie